 Introduction to Volume II

 Boards and senior executives have never been more concerned that they or their organisation may come under the scrutiny of enforcement authorities.
 And with good reason.
-Recent years have seen an upsurge in confidence among enforcement authorities across the globe, which has manifested and led to increased numbers of investigations, fines of unprecedented orders of magnitude and senior executives facing the much more realistic prospect of investigations concerning their own conduct and, in some cases, prosecution, conviction and imprisonment.
+In recent years, there has been an upsurge in confidence among enforcement authorities across the globe, which has manifested in and led to increased numbers of investigations, fines of unprecedented orders of magnitude and senior executives facing the much more realistic prospect of investigations concerning their own conduct and, in some cases, prosecution, conviction and imprisonment.

 All these macro factors, with some important changes to technical local legislation (e.g., the EU General Data Protection Regulation), present numerous, significant challenges to corporates and individuals around the world.
 They can quickly find themselves the target of fast-moving and far-reaching investigations, whose possible outcomes may vary significantly in different jurisdictions.

 Volume II of this Guide covers 25 jurisdictions in this edition and includes overviews of four regions: Asia-Pacific, Europe, Latin America and North America.
 Local experts from each national jurisdiction respond to a common set of questions designed to identify the local – continually evolving – nuances of law and process that practitioners are likely to encounter in responding to the increasing number of cross-border investigations they face.

 Judith Seddon is a partner at Dechert LLP; Eleanor Davison is a barrister at Fountain Court Chambers; Christopher J Morvillo, Luke Tolaini and Celeste Koeleveld are partners at Clifford Chance; and F Joseph Warin and Winston Y Chan are partners at Gibson, Dunn & Crutcher LLP.